Værøy Heliport: Seaplanes and helicopters

 The first aircraft to land on the island of Værøya was a Noorduyn Norseman of the Royal Norwegian Air Force in 1948.
 Services to Værøy started in 1965, when Widerøe commenced sea plane services to the island using de Havilland Canada DHC-3 Otters and Norseman aircraft.
 The routes were operated two to three times per week as a charter service, with subsidies from the municipalities of Værøy and Røst.
 At Værøy the airline parked the aircraft in Sørlandsvågen and rowed passengers to and from land with a rowboat.
 Ragnar Johansen's Cessna was a frequent operator to Værøy for charter services.

-Helikopter Service flew between Bodø Airport to Værøy and Røst—the island community further out from Værøy—with three weekly services from 1973.
+Helikopter Service flew between Bodø Airport to Værøyf and Røst—the island community further out from Værøy—with three weekly services from 1973.
 The helicopters doubled as serving for search and rescue duty; in case they were needed for the latter flights to Værøy and Røst were cancelled.
 The regional airports in Lofoten and Vesterålen opened in 1972, with the Værøy and Røst service being taken over by Widerøe on 1 September 1973.
 As they did not want to operate helicopters, they subcontracted the operations to Helilift.
 The service operated twice per day on weekdays and once per day in the weekends, using two sixteen-seat Sikorsky S-58Ts.
 Subsidies of 1.9 million Norwegian krone (NOK) was granted for the route in 1973, and the service transported 5,359 passengers (from both Røst and Værøy).
 At Værøy the helicopters landed at Hanna Bakken-jordet in Sørland.

 One of the helicopters was bought by Widerøe in December 1976 and the operations were subcontracted to Offshore Helicopters.
 The second Sikorsky was bought from Helilift in March 1978 and also operated by Offshore Helicopters.
 Helikopter Service merged with Offshore Helicopters in 1980, and the new Helikopter Service took over the route.
 They introduced an eleven-seat Bell 212 helicopters from 1 January 1982 because of the high maintenance costs of the S-58Ts.
 In 1982 the service to both islands handled 7,145 passengers and three tonnes of post and cargo, and made 744 landings.
 It received subsidies for NOK 4 million.